Jobs at AISWA

 About Frederick Irwin Anglican School

 Come and work for an outstanding school in the Peel region.
-Established in 1991, Frederick Irwin Anglican School is an independent school in the Peel region and has been providing quality education for over 32 years.
+Established in 1991, Frederick Irwin Anglican School is the premier independent school in the Peel region.
+We are a private co-educational school that offers an exceptional educational program for students Kindergarten to Year 12 across our two campuses in Meadow Springs and Halls Head.

 About the Role